 Katie is hardly the only one studying abroad during business school.
 More than half of the top MBA programs offer full-term international exchange programs.
 London Business School is a good example.
 It’s a particularly international school; about 35% of its students spend a semester in a foreign country, and a typical class may have people from over 60 different countries.
 To facilitate exchange, LBS partners with over 30 schools worldwide, and students at those schools can also study in London.

 UC Berkeley Haas offers exchange programs established with several leading b-schools, “if,” says the website, “you can bear to be away from Berkeley.”
-(Click on the Haas link for useful descriptions of each of the exchange schools.)
 In addition to international offerings, Haas also has an exchange with Columbia Business School, giving students the chance to spend a semester in New York City.